freeformpdx/pollard/devnotes.md

 release API requests, then dispatching them and building flattened JSON of display info.
 This is POC finished for now.

-- 00 do add song from search results action
+- XX do add song from search results action

 - 00 do mark song played cmpnt
 - 00 do mark song played rdxr

 - 00 do deletesong cmpnt
 - 00 do deletesong rdxr

 - 00 FIX SHIT UI